Mythologies (book): Myth and power

 Exploring the concept of myth, Barthes seeks to grasp the relations between language and power.
 He assumes that myth helps to naturalize particular worldviews.

 According to Barthes, myth is based on humans’ history, and myth cannot naturally occur.
 There are always some communicative intentions in myth.
 Created by people, myth can easily be changed or destroyed.
 Also, myth depends on the context where it exists.
 By changing the context, one can change the effects of myth.
 At the same time, myth itself participates in the creation of an ideology.
 According to Barthes, myth doesn't seek to show or to hide the truth when creating an ideology, it seeks to deviate from the reality.
 The major function of myth is to naturalize a concept, a belief.
 Myth purifies signs and fills them with a new meaning which is relevant to the communicative intentions of those who are creating the myth.
 In the new sign, there are no contradictions that could raise any doubts regarding the myth.
 Myth is not deep enough to have these contradictions; it simplifies the world by making people believe that signs have inherent meaning.
 Myth “abolishes the complexity of human acts, it gives them the simplicity of essences…”

 Why do people believe in myth?
 The power of myth is in its impressive character.
 It seeks to surprise the audience.
-This impression is way more powerful than any rational explanations which can disprove the myth.
+This impression is far more powerful than any rational explanations which can disprove the myth.
 So, myth works not because it hides its intentions, but because the intentions of myth have been naturalized.
 Through the usage of myths, one can naturalize “the Empire, [the] taste for Basque things, the Government.”

 Speaking of myth and power, Barthes asserts that myth is a depoliticized speech.
 He uses the term ex-nomination (or exnomination), by which he "means 'outside of naming'.
 Barthes' point was that dominant groups or ideas in society become so obvious or common sense that they don't have to draw attention to themselves by giving themselves a name.
 They're just the 'normality', against which everything else can be judged."
 For example, he says, "[the bourgeoisie] makes its status undergo a real ex-nominating operation: the bourgeoisie is defined as the social class which does not want to be named" (italics in original).
 Myth removes our understanding of concepts and beliefs as created by humans.
 Instead, myth presents them as something natural and innocent.
 Drawing upon Karl Marx, Barthes states that even the most natural objects include some aspect of politics.
 Depending on how strong the political side of myth is, Barthes defines the strong and the weak myths (des mythes forts et des mythes faibles).
 Depoliticization of the strong myths happens abruptly, as the strong myths are explicitly political.
 The weak myths are the myths which have already lost their political character.
 However, this character can be brought back by “the slightest thing”.

-Barthes also provides a list of rhetorical figures in bourgeoisie myths:
+Barthes also provides a list of rhetorical figures in bourgeois myths: